jbrzozoski/Sparkplug/client_libraries/javascript/node-red-contrib-sparkplug/README.md

 * Edge Node: An ID that uniquely identifies the MQTT EoN Node within the infrastructure.
 * Enable Cache: Whether to enable EoN node caching.
+* Publish Death: Whether to publish the edge node's death certicate when the client cleanly disconnects

 Upon deploying the flow, the Sparkplug Node it will automatically connect to the MQTT Server.
 When the flow is stopped, the Sparkplug Node will cleanly close